ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 I havent reallly been journaling the progress on recent changes and progress, but this thing is coming along, or spinning wildly out of control I'm not sure.
 But it is fun!
 I want to continue work on the home page, but I know its probalby not the thing I should be doing.
 Futzing w/ SVG and robots is lots of fun.
 But I need to get other things in the pipeling.
 The trick now is how to merge the whole thing down without all hell breaking loose.

 Thats the trick.

+### Feb.
+18, 2021

+Not much to report at this point.
+Sidetracked by starting up another project.